RomilMovaliya/Food-Delivery-App/README.md

 - In `Origin access control`, create a new OAC then click on `Create` button.
 (If it is already present, directly select it.)

+- If you stuck on the term of `Origin access control`. so don't panic i am explaining about that, just divide the sentence into the word,
+- `Origin` : It refers the source server where our images are stored.
+- `access control` : It refers the permissions and rules that determine who or what can access the resources that are stored in the s3.
+- `Origin access control` : Now it refers the set of rule or permission that define how access is granted to the origin.

 ![Screenshot10.JPG](https://github.com/RomilMovaliya/Food-Delivery-App/blob/main/DocumentationStuff/Screenshot%20(763).png)

 - Default Cache Behavior Settings: